Marco-Puig/ChiselEngine/README.md

 maps are supported by the default OpenGL shader; models without a material continue to use the neutral fallback color.

-Select a node in the DevUI to use the Move or Rotate gizmo.
+Select a node in the Scene Editor to use the Move or Rotate gizmo.
 ImGuizmo performs the screen-ray/handle hit test and updates the node while dragging.
 While a handle is hovered or active, `ArcRotateCamera` gives the mouse to the gizmo instead of orbiting or panning.